ferdeen/BreezeServer/README.md

 ##### Client

 After starting the server, the address of the tumbler will be printed to console.
-The client config key `tumbler.server` should be set to this address.
+This address can be copied for use in the client.